 The third stage of a major redevelopment to the regional hospital

-In designing the new redevelopment for Lismore Base Hospital, particular attention needed to be given to the area’s high storm risk.
-TTW’s design was required to address post disaster loading in a high cyclone area over multiple project phases.
+In designing the new redevelopment for Lismore Base Hospital, particular attention was needed to be given to the area’s high storm risk.
+TTW’s design was required to address post-disaster loading in a sub- cyclonic area over multiple project phases.
 In some instances, wind loads were over 7kPa in magnitude – leading to challenges with lateral stability and cladding design.

-TTW engineers produced sensible economic design solutions to minimise impacts of wind, and worked closely with subcontractors to ensure appropriate material selections.
-All of the floors in the 10 storey new building were modelled for a high level of vibration response to ensure that sensitive equipment could function properly.
-The central stability core utilises AFS due to limitations in local formwork trade in the region – this is possibly now the largest building in NSW to use AFS for its stability core.
+Likewise, our engineers produced sensible economic design solutions to minimise the impact of wind and worked closely with subcontractors to ensure appropriate material selections.
+All of the floors in the 10 storeys new building were modelled for a high level of vibration response to ensure that sensitive equipment could function properly.
+The central stability core used AFS due to limitations in local formwork trade in the region – this is possibly now the largest building in NSW to use AFS for its stability core.

 Client: Health Infrastructure

 Architect: Woods Bagot